Roddy’s Eco-Cover is a community-based organization founded in 2011 to champion environmental awareness with forestry as key concern

 Konaklama ve Yemek

-• Volunteers will stay in a homestead within the community with very basic living conditions.
+• Volunteers will stay in a homestead within the community with basic living conditions.

 • Volunteers have an obligation to climb down the level of the people with the aim of exposure to development challenges.